Is Opana Addictive?

 Withdrawal symptoms intensify after the initial day or two.
 They may begin to include vision problems, abdominal cramping, nausea and vomiting, racing heart rate, high blood pressure, chills, and goosebumps.

-Medical detox is always recommended for those withdrawing from opiates like Opana.
+A medically-supervised detox process, like our drug and alcohol detox program in Mississippi, is always recommended for those withdrawing from opiates like Opana.
 A medical team supervises the entire detox process, stabilizing the person in a safe, supportive environment.
 In some instances, the person may be switched off Opana to another medication, like buprenorphine or methadone, to ease the transition.
 Over time, the person will be slowly weaned off that replacement medication.

 Recovery does not simply mean not having withdrawal symptoms any longer or just being sober.
 Recovery addresses the issues that led to the substance abuse.
 As a result, recovery requires learning the necessary tools to cope with the issues that initially contributed to Opana abuse, including physical or emotional pain.